Pollination Celebration - Saturday, June 21 2014 10 am to 12 pm

 Through interactive games and a pollinator scavenger hunt guests will learn about bee habitats and attracting pollinators.
 Using kid-sized magnifying glasses we’ll take a close-up look at how bees use their bodies to gather pollen.
 Magnifying glasses will also help attendees see how flowers and plants attract pollinators and facilitate the pollination process.
 Kids will even have the chance to play the role of a pollinator, transferring pollen from one plant to another.
 Guests are encouraged to bring a picnic lunch, enjoy the grounds of Howell Territorial Park and visit one of the many neighboring u-pick berry farms on Sauvie Island.

-Our pollinator curriculum was create in partnership with the Xerxes Society, a non-profit organization that protects wildlife through the conservation of invertebrates and their habitat.
+Our pollinator curriculum was create in partnership with The Xerxes Society, a non-profit organization that protects wildlife through the conservation of invertebrates and their habitat.
 With the native hedgerow as our classroom, staff members and volunteers guide students through the lesson on how pollination works and its role on our farm in the world’s food supply.

-It has been six years since the US Senate designated a week in June as National Pollinator Week, which marked an important step in addressing the urgent issue of declining pollinator populations.
+It has been seven years since the US Senate designated a week in June as National Pollinator Week, which marked an important step in addressing the urgent issue of declining pollinator populations.
 To learn more about what is happening, and what you can do, visit the Pollinator Partnership website.